Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The schema already describes both parameters with 100% coverage.
-The description adds value by explaining the default behavior of projectUuid (git-auto-detect) and the error return when uuid is not found, which goes beyond the schema's basic descriptions.
+Both parameters are documented in the schema with 100% coverage.
+The description adds value by explaining the default behavior of projectUuid (git auto-detect) and the return format.
+This is above the baseline of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.